VictorGulart/todoapp_react/README.md

 - add functionality when creating a new list from the side menu
 - add functionality when creating a new task on the home page
 - display a task modal to be able to edit the task
-- update the user profile info on the nav bar and on the side menu
+- update the user profile info on the nav bar and the side menu

 ## Tools being used?